bradflaugher/AI-Harmony-Book/README.md

 ## TODOs

-* Copy and make book on personal security for nerds
+* Copy and make book on personal security for nerds - go through each type of device and highlight security notes (TVs, Consoles, Cars, Phones, Routers, IoT devices etc...).
+USE GREEN HEAD COVER from angela (see BookCover.ai)
-* Copy and make a book on choosing technologies that last
+* Copy and make a book on choosing technologies that last... econ history etc... use Robot doing pushups from BookCover.ai)